 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.6 months, from May 7 to August 25, with an average daily incident shortwave energy per square meter above 7.1 kWh.
-The brightest day of the year is June 28, with an average of 8.4 kWh.
+The brightest month of the year in South San Francisco is June, with an average of 8.2 kWh.

-The darker period of the year lasts for 3.4 months, from November 4 to February 17, with an average daily incident shortwave energy per square meter below 3.4 kWh.
-The darkest day of the year is December 21, with an average of 2.2 kWh.
+The darker period of the year lasts for 3.5 months, from November 4 to February 17, with an average daily incident shortwave energy per square meter below 3.4 kWh.
+The darkest month of the year in South San Francisco is December, with an average of 2.2 kWh.

 The topography within 2 miles of South San Francisco contains very significant variations in elevation, with a maximum elevation change of 1,152 feet and an average elevation above sea level of 127 feet.
 Within 10 miles also contains very significant variations in elevation (1,909 feet).
 Within 50 miles contains very significant variations in elevation (4,321 feet).

 The area within 2 miles of South San Francisco is covered by artificial surfaces (67%), water (15%), and grassland (11%), within 10 miles by water (52%) and artificial surfaces (31%), and within 50 miles by water (45%) and grassland (18%).